 As a business owner, marketing is now a major part of your job description.
 Regardless of what you sell, you must learn how to gather and direct your community to where you’re selling your products.

-With Selz, we provide you with the marketing tools necessary for selling online like discounts and coupons, analytics, and social media sharing.
+With Selz, we offer you the marketing tools necessary for selling online like discounts and coupons, managed advertising and social media sharing.

 You also can embed widgets and buy it now buttons onto your existing website, blog posts, and sidebars which is one of the most effective ways to monetize an already existing audience.